g-pyda/Virus_The_Game/engine/NOTES.md

 WHAT IF CARDS WERE DICTIONARY NOT DATACLASS? - not sure about it, please consider it

-class *Card* - 58 basic cards; dataclass class *SpecialCard* - 10 special cards, we'll have to implement how the work
+class *Card* - 58 basic cards; dataclass class *SpecialCard* - 10 special cards, we'll have to implement how they work

 class *Stack* - is a stack of basic cards to add viruses and vaccines